awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The source directory where you have `requirements.txt` or `pyproject.toml` This location must have a `Dockerfile` that will build the archive of the virtual environment.
+The file that serves as entrypoint of your pyspark appplication.

 ---